Foreign Knowledge

 Uh Oh!

 Oh, the shame!
 My ‘friends’ roar with laughter and start preparing.
 To lighten the kombi?
 To attach the tow rope?
 To clear big rocks away?
 No. None of the above.
-TO TAKE PICTURES!!
+To take pictures!

-A ‘helpful’ comrade filled with empathy!– after a false start, where the oxen made a beeline for the river, we’re now aimed right . . uphill –
+– after a false start, where the oxen made a beeline for the river, we’re now aimed right . . uphill –

 To this day I am reminded of this by these helpful ‘friends’.
-If I mention any car trouble they helpfully tell me: “Check for ox shit in the axles”.
+If I mention any car trouble they helpfully tell me: “Check for ox shit in the axles.”

 At the top, it’s payment time: Thanks for your time, your trained oxen and your skill!